- VSAM structures

 A Recovery Point, which is a time at which you took a full backup of all your VSAM datasets using one of the techniques above.
 This provides you with a backup copy of the whole file, which you should take at regular intervals, daily or possibly weekly.

-A Journal, which is a chronologically ordered list of all the changes made to datasets since a Recovery Point.
+A Journal is a chronologically ordered list of all the changes made to datasets since a Recovery Point.
 The Journals (or Logs) will only contain updates made to the file.
 You can write CICS journals to disk or tape, and write to a single file, or flip between files.
 Single files are easier to maintain, but will fill up quickly if there is a lot of update activity.
 Journal management is used to keep track of multiple files, and present them to the recovery program in the right order.

 Forward recovery is a two stage process.
 First the dataset is backed out to the position it was in at the recovery point by restoring backup copies.
 Secondly all dataset changes that have been journalled since the recovery point are applied.